apache/incubator-edgent-website/site/docs/power-of-edgent.md

 style analytic applications running on edge devices.
 This is achieved by Edgent's combination of API, connectors, basic analytics, utilities, and openness!

-Let's have some fun with a shallow but broad glimpse into what you can do in a few of lines of code... an introduction to Edgent's capabilities via a series of terse code fragments.
+Let's have some fun with a shallow but broad view into what you can do in a few of lines of code... an introduction to Edgent's capabilities via a series of terse code fragments.